Down Syndrome Advocacy Conference FAQ

 Are there any opportunities for financial assistance?

 NDSS has a limited number of scholarships to award participants who require financial assistance to attend the conference.
 These limited scholarships are intended for participants who face significant financial barriers to attending the conference and are unable to secure support or group discounts from their local Down syndrome group.
-Keep an eye on our webpage here for more information on scholarships.
+More information on scholarships to come!

 Is NDSS advocating on partisan issues?